each/draft-aname/draft-fanf-dnsop-aname.md

     rather than to the zone's primary server.

-Resolver support for ANAME is not necessary, since ANAME-oblivious resolvers will get working answers from the authoritative servers.
-It's just an optimization that can be rolled out incrementally, and which will help ANAME to work better the more widely it is deployed.
+Resolver support for ANAME is not necessary, since ANAME-oblivious resolvers will get working answers from authoritative servers.
+It's just an optimization that can be rolled out incrementally, and that will help ANAME to work better the more widely it is deployed.

 Terminology
 -----------

 An "address record" is a DNS resource record whose type is A or AAAA.
 These are referred to as "address types".
 "Address query" refers to a DNS query for any address type.

-The "sibling address records" of an ANAME record are the address records at the same owner name as the ANAME.
+The "sibling address records" of an ANAME record are the address records at the same owner name as the ANAME, which are subject to ANAME substitution.

 The "target address records" of an ANAME record are the address records obtained by resolving the ultimate target of the ANAME (see